toddcf/code-snippets/javascript/objects/arrays/loops/reduce.md

 Note two things:

-1. We pass in two arguments.
+1. We pass in two arguments: the first is called the "accumulator," the second is the "current value."
+(The accumulator is the accumulated value from the most recent iteration of the loop.
+In this example, it is an anonymous function that will be used to return the accumulated value.)
-2. After this fuction, we pass in an initial value of 0.
+2. After this fuction, we pass in an initial "current" value of 0.

 ```
 numbers.reduce(function(sum, number) {